pact-foundation/docs.pact.io/docs/faq/README.md

 ### Who would typically implement Pact?

 Pact is generally implemented by developers, during development.
+While some testers do write Pact tests, the code-first, white-box nature of Pact testing means that whoever writes the tests needs to have a strong understanding of the code under test, how to write code, how to use the existing testing libraries (eg. Jest, JUnit) and build tools (eg. Maven, npm), how to create and inject stubs, as well as how to use the Pact library itself.
+Testers who do not have this experience struggle with Pact, and we suggest pairing with a developer in this situation.
 Business analysts and testers can still benefit from the presence of contracts by using them to understand the underlying interactions between the applications.

-The consumer team is responsible for implementing the Pact tests in the consumer codebase that will generate the contract, and for publishing it to a shared location \(usually a [Pact Broker](https://github.com/pact-foundation/pact_broker)\).
+The consumer team is responsible for implementing the Pact tests in the consumer codebase that will generate the contract, and for publishing it to a shared location \(usually a [Pact Broker](/pact_broker)\).
 The provider team is responsible for setting up the Pact verification task in the provider codebase, and for writing the code that sets up the correct data for each `provider state` described in the contract.
 Both teams are responsible for collaborating and communicating about the API and its usage!
 Remember that contracts are not a substitute for good communication between teams.

 ### What is the difference between contract testing and functional testing?

-See this [page](../consumer/contract_tests_not_functional_tests.md) under the Consumer best practices section.
+See this [page](/consumer/contract_tests_not_functional_tests) under the Consumer best practices section.

 ### Can I generate my pact file from something like Swagger?